tanderson2201/tanderson2201.github.io/_tabs/resume.md

 Hardworking, self-motivated individual and experienced engineer in the finance sector.
 Recently promoted to a security engineer role, implementing security solutions, remediating security risks and issues.

-Extensive experience in security networking, programming, and configuring.
+Extensive experience in security networking, programming, and managing.
 Diverse knowledge of systems and applications in these fields with a key understanding of enterprise resource planning and endpoint detection response.

 Currently focusing on implementing NAC and CASB solutions in the organisation.
-Personally, working towards CompTIA Security+ (SY0-701) to develop my expertise.
+Personally, working towards ISC2 CISSP to develop my expertise, recently achieved ISC2 CC.

 ####  Areas of Expertise
 {: data-toc-skip='' .mt-4 }